WellthCare

 Potential Exceptions and Alternative Paths

-While direct billing is off the table, there are limited scenarios where you might seek reimbursement:
+While direct billing is off the table, there are a few scenarios where you might get reimbursement:

-1. Emergency Supply While Traveling: If you have a true emergency and need an immediate, short-term supply of a maintenance medication (like insulin or a heart medication), some plans may offer a one-time reimbursement.
+1. Emergency Supply While Traveling: If you have a real emergency and need a short-term supply of a maintenance medication (like insulin or heart meds), some plans may offer a one-time reimbursement.
 This requires:

 • Paying out-of-pocket and saving all receipts and documentation.